RyanHan0127/Hackathon2021VibeChecker/README.md

 This Drain life, I'm about it
 I'm the founder, yeah, I found it
 Play the game, yeah, I foul it

+"why are there all of these minorities in my video games?" - Ohr Ben hOmo